-Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 Reconsider your need to travel to Algeria because of the high threat of terrorist attack, kidnapping and banditry.

-We continue to receive information indicating terrorists are planning attacks in Algeria, including against Western interests and places frequented by foreigners, as well as premises and symbols associated with the Algerian Government.
-Terrorists have in the past mounted attacks on significant dates and anniversaries, but attacks can occur anywhere and at any time.
+We continue to receive information indicating terrorists are planning attacks in Algeria.
+Possible targets include Western interests and places frequented by foreigners, and premises and symbols associated with the Algerian Government.
+Terrorists have mounted attacks on significant dates and anniversaries, but attacks can occur anywhere and at any time.

-A threat of attack exists in Algeria’s major cities despite a strong presence of security forces, including in the Kasbah in central Algiers.
+There is a threat of attack in Algeria’s major cities, despite a strong presence of security forces, including in the Kasbah in central Algiers.
 Take particular care in Tizi Ouzou, Bouira, Bourmedès, Ain Defla and Bejaia provinces (east of Algiers) in the Kabylie region.
-Stay at hotels that provide a high level of security.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include Algerian Government offices, clubs, restaurants, foreign embassies, schools, international hotels, expatriate housing compounds, churches and other places of worship, shopping centres, outdoor recreation events, tourist areas, shipping and transport infrastructure, ports, airports and aircraft, security installations and police stations, and petroleum and electrical infrastructure and installations or identifiably Western interests, including businesses.